remirror/remirror/.github/readme.md

 ## Contributing

-Please read [contributing.md](docs/contributing.md) for details on our code of conduct, and the process for submitting pull requests.
-It also outlines the project structure for help navigating your way around this codebase.
+Please read our [contribution guide] for details on our code of conduct, and the process for submitting pull requests.
+It also outlines the project structure so you can find help when navigating your way around the codebase.

+In addition each folder in this codebase a readme describing why it exists.

 You might also notice there are surprisingly few files in the root directory of this project.
 All the configuration files have been moved to the `support/root` directory and are symlinked to the root directory in a `preinstall` hook.
 For more information take a look at [folder](support/root) and [readme](support/root/readme.md).

+Finally you can keep track on what's being worked on via the [projects].

 <br />